psistats/ci-testing/README.md

 ```
 $ jenkins-jobs update citest/building/jenkins
-$ jenkins-jobs update citest/building/jenkins
 ```

 You should now see your jobs in Jenkins.